Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Introduction to sports nutrition, describing the role of macronutrients, foods and supplements on body composition, travel and health.
 Explores the role of research in guiding the intakes of athletes and active individuals.

-HUNT245 introduces the fundamentals of sports nutrition and develops an understanding of the nutritional requirements and issues involved in a variety of sport and exercise settings.
+HUNT245 introduces the fundamentals of sport and exercise nutrition.
+You will develop an understanding of the nutritional requirements and issues involved in a variety of sport and exercise settings.

 |Paper title||Sport and Exercise Nutrition|